-In television, Cohen executive produced When We Rise, the 8-hour ABC miniseries, created and written by Academy Award® winner Dustin Lance Black, tracking the LGBTQ rights movement from 1972 to today, that aired in February 2017.
-He was nominated for an Emmy Award® in 2011 for producing the “83rd Annual Academy Awards®” and also served as an executive producer on the Bryan Fuller-created series “Pushing Daisies,” as well as the event specials Movies Rock for CBS and Broadway at the White House for TLC.
+In television, Cohen executive produced When We Rise, the eight-hour ABC miniseries, created and written by Academy Award®-winner Dustin Lance Black, tracking the LGBTQ rights movement from 1972 to today, that aired in February 2017.
+He was nominated for an Emmy Award® in 2011 for producing the 83rd Annual Academy Awards® and also served as an executive producer on the Bryan Fuller-created series Pushing Daisies, as well as the event specials Movies Rock for CBS and Broadway at the White House for TLC.

 Cohen is a devoted activist for LGBTQ and human rights issues.
 He co-founded Out There, a collection of Entertainment Industry Activists in 1995 with Nina Jacobson, and also served as president of the Board of Directors of the American Foundation for Equal Rights, the group behind the successful Supreme Court case to have California’s Proposition 8 declared unconstitutional.
 He served as the entertainment industry liaison for Joining Forces, First Lady Michelle Obama and Dr. Jill Biden’s initiative supporting service men and women and veterans, and is a founding steering committee member of Got Your Six.
-In 2016, he produced the “Fight Song” video for the Democratic National Convention and “Holy Shit, You’ve Got to Vote!” for Funny or Die, both with Elizabeth Banks.
+In 2016, he produced the “Fight Song” video for the Democratic National Convention and Holy Shit, You’ve Got to Vote! for Funny or Die, both with Elizabeth Banks.

 Having started his career as an assistant director under Steven Spielberg, Cohen is now a member of the Academy, the Director’s Guild of America, and the Producer’s Guild of America, having served two terms as Vice President of Motion Pictures.
-He is a four-time producer of the PGA Awards® and produced the inaugural Governor’s Awards for the Academy in 2009.
+He is a four-time producer of the PGA Awards and produced the inaugural Governor’s Awards for the Academy in 2009.

 Cohen currently resides in New York City with his husband and their daughter.